 Blogging is a powerful profession and an amazing career that anyone can achieve.
 All it takes is the right knowledge, a strong focus, and patience.
-That being said, you can shoot yourself in the foot if you’re making certain mistakes.
+That’s being said, you can shoot yourself in the foot if you’re making certain mistakes.
 Certain missteps can cost you more in the long run.
-That’s why I’m here to show you the top ten blogging mistakes that cost you money, and how to avoid them before they strike.
+That’s why we are here to show you the top ten blogging mistakes that cost you money and effort, and how to avoid them before they strike.

 10 Blogging Mistakes You Should Avoid at All Cost

 Most of the people do blogging as part time with no big objective to scale up their career in blogging related work.
 However, blogging can make you fortune with display advertising and affiliate marketing.
 All what you need is to avoid the below mistakes and wait for few years of time for your site to grow in size.